 Frequently Asked Questions

-New Illinois is a nonprofit organization that educates Illinois citizens about their right to pursue the creation of new state from the State of Illinois.
+New Illinois is a nonpartisan nonprofit organization educating Illinoisans about their right to pursue the creation of new state separate from the State of Illinois.
 We are seeking a state split, following the process provided in the U.S. Constitution (Article IV, Sec.
 3).
-This is the same way that West Virginia split from Virginia.
+Five states in the Union were created through splitting.
+The circumstances in Illinois can be compared to those that led Maine to split from Massachusetts.
+There are also similarities to the situation leading West Virginia to split from Virginia.

-The goal of New Illinois is to see a new state established that truly represents its rural, small town and suburban citizens—a state free from the stranglehold of corruption in Illinois government, which grants disproportionate representation to certain cronies, groups such as public sector unions, and urban areas—in particular, Chicago and Cook County.
+New Illinois is addressing, not a party divide, but an urban vs rural, small town, and suburban divide.
+The goal of New Illinois is to see a new state formed that truly represents its rural, small town and suburban residents.
+We seek a state free from the stranglehold of corruption in Illinois government, which grants disproportionate representation to cronies, favored groups such as public sector unions, and urban areas—in particular, Chicago and Cook County.

-Illinois is a failed state that does not fulfill its responsibilities to its citizens.
-The biggest problem is that it does not represent our constitutional rights (Article IV, Sec.
+Illinois exhibits characteristics of a failing state in that it does not fulfill its responsibilities to its citizens.
+Its biggest failure is that it violates our constitutional rights (Article IV, Sec.
 4).

 The U.S. Constitution guarantees a republican form of government—this means for the benefit of the citizens rather than for the benefit of a ruler.
 James Madison described this type of government as one that obtains all its power from the people (Federalist Papers Number 39).

-This government corruption has led to Illinois’ current financial crisis.
-The State of Illinois has driven us down the road to ruin and is unwilling or unable (by virtue of the Pension Protection Clause of the Illinois Constitution) to stop and address the coming financial collapse.
-Illinoisans are leaving the state in droves because of its high taxes, high regulations and corruption.
+Illinois’ legendary government corruption, financial mismanagement and pay-to-play politics have harmed Illinoisans and led to a fiscal crisis.
+The State of Illinois has driven us down the road to ruin and is unwilling or unable to stop and address the coming financial collapse.
+Illinoisans are leaving the state in droves because of its high taxes, high regulations, lack of opportunity, and corruption.

 Tyranny means oppressive power, especially when it comes from the government.
-In a tyrannical government, the leaders aren’t restrained by the law or the Constitution.
-They seize more power than they have a right to.
+In a tyrannical government, the leaders are unrestrained by the law or the Constitution.
+Governments don’t have rights; they have delegated powers.
+In a tyrannical government, those in charge seize more power than has been delegated to them.
 In our country, the people are supposed to be sovereign.

 People have voted, written, called and demonstrated for years, but the situation has gotten worse.
 The corruption in Illinois is such that conventional methods are ineffective.